besnik/pycon2017-closures/readme.md

 # Closures in Python

-This is supportive material for talk `Closures in Python` presented at PyCon SK 2017.
+This is supportive material for my talk `Closures in Python` presented at PyCon SK 2017 in Bratislava, Slovakia.

 The aim of talk was to introduce closures concent in general to the audience.